codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 ## Where to start with Hosted GitOps Runtimes
-If you have not provisioned a Hosted GitOps Runtime, Codefresh presents you with the setup instructions in the **Home** dashboard.
+If you have not provisioned a Hosted GitOps Runtime, Codefresh presents you with the setup instructions in the **GitOps Overview** dashboard.

-* In the Codefresh UI, go to Codefresh [Home](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.
+* In the Codefresh UI, from OPS in the sidebar, select [GitOps Overview](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.
   Codefresh guides you through the three-step setup, as described below.

 {% include
 image.html
 lightbox="true"
-file="/images/runtime/hosted-initial-view.png"
-url="/images/runtime/hosted-initial-view.png"
+file="/images/runtime/hosted-gitops-initial-view.png"
+url="/images/runtime/hosted-gitops-initial-view.png"
-alt="Hosted GitOps setup"
-caption="Hosted GitOps setup"
+alt="Hosted GitOps Runtime setup" caption="Hosted GitOps Runtime setup" max-width="80%"
-max-width="80%"
 %}